Universite-Gustave-Eiffel/NoiseModelling/Docs/Get_Started_Script.rst

 1. Simple command line
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using the terminal of your operating system (Java 11 must be in the system path)
+Using the terminal of your operating system

 Below is an example of a bash instruction, executing the ``Noise_level_from_traffic.groovy`` WPS Script (located in the directory ``scripts/``).
 This block has 5 arguments corresponding to the input table names (for buildings, roads, receivers, dem and ground type).